ENGLISH FOR CONGRESS POSITION PAPER (Revised January 2012)

 The trade deficit is the dollar value of the excess of the cost of imported goods over the dollar value of exported goods.
 It is the major component of the Balance of Payments deficit, which adds the dollar value of financial transfers and services performed by foreigners (i.e., trips taken abroad by Americans) to the trade deficit.

-This situation is unprecedented in its scope and duration.
-Obviously, it cannot continue indefinitely because the debt service (interest) cost alone from foreign borrowing will eventually become unsustainable.
-It is not "free trade", because trade requires an equal exchange of goods over the longer term, with year-to-year imbalances being offset by gold transfers between the central banks (i.e., the Federal Reserve Bank in the United States).
+The unending cumulative accumulation of many billions of US dollars by foreigners that are then lent back to the USA to pay for their exports to us is unprecedented by its magnitude and duration.
+Obviously, it cannot continue indefinitely because the debt service (interest) cost alone, not to mention repayment, from the United States borrowing from foreigners will eventually become unsustainable.
+It is not "free trade", because trade requires an equal exchange of goods over the longer term, with year-to-year imbalances previously being offset by gold transfers between the central banks (i.e., the Federal Reserve Bank in the United States).
 Since leaving the modified gold standard in 1971, the United States has been sending out tens (and now hundreds of) of Billions of dollars annually to cover its balance of payments deficit..
 Dollars are debt: they represent claims upon the real economy which ultimately must provide services or things of value to their holders (or claimants).
-The willingness of foreigners to hold dollars for use to pay for imported oil and as a secondary domestic internal currency in unstable countries has enabled the United States to defer the real economic cost of repatriating those dollars back to this country.
-China and Japan recently have signed a bilateral agreement for their mutual trade, eliminating the need for dollars to finance their transactions by exchanging their own currencies.

-Eliminating the cost of imported oil by its replacement through renewable domestic energy supplies is becoming an absolute necessity, both from the financial as well as the environmental (i.e., greenhouse gas emissions reduction) perspective (see the Energy and Environment Issue Paper).
-Tariffs to eliminate profits from human exploitation should be imposed upon imports produced by workers receiving slave labor wages and enduring substandard employment conditions.
+Tariffs to eliminate profits from human exploitation should be imposed upon imports produced by workers receiving slave labor wages and having to endure substandard employment conditions.
 The revenue from these tariffs should be used to compensate American workers displaced by foreign slave labor.
 If we don't tolerate such treatment of human beings in this country, how can we morally justify condoning and encouraging treatment of other human beings abroad by purchasing products made with their labor?
 It is impossible for American workers to compete on this basis even if they were to be forced to accept similar treatment because our workers could not survive living in America’s colder climate under such conditions.
 In the 1920s, imports from the Soviet Union were banned because the Congress said that they were produced by slave labor.
 Why doesn't the Congress use the same rationale toward slave labor produced imports now?

 Return to home page